 Meeting on feedback and discussion of the complete first draft.

 You can always ask for an appointment, but the supervisor may ask for a progress report as well.

 Thesis of ca. 20,000-30,000 words (10 ec);

 Ca. 280 hours of individual research (10 ec);

 See the Faculty website for thesis guidelines and assessment criteria.

-The Collective Thesis Tutorial is taught in blocks 1 and 3.
-If you are starting your programme in September, you participate in block 1.
-If you are starting your programme in February, you participate in block 3.
+The joint thesis tutorial is taught in both semesters.
+If you start your programme in September, you participate in semester 1.
+If you start your programme in February, you participate in semester 2.